rafaelcamaram/react-redux-starter-kit/README.md

 ---

 A fork of [react-starter-kit](https://github.com/rafaelcamaram/react-starter-kit) with Redux **out of the box**!
 You can create React apps with no build configuration.
-But if something doesn’t work *please* [**file an issue**](https://github.com/rafaelcaramam/react-redux-starter-kit/issues/new).
+But if something doesnt work *please* [**file an issue**](https://github.com/rafaelcaramam/react-redux-starter-kit/issues/new).

 ## Status?